ollypettyfer/Brocar-Finance/README.md

+# BROCAR FINANCE APP

+An app that allows users to find car finance online, request a quote from Brocar.

+## Available Scripts

-## Install Bulma
+### Install Bulma

 NPM i bulma

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Install React Scroll

+NPM i react-scroll

 In the project directory, you can run: